intellisenseCodez/LagosPropIQ/README_COLLAB_GUIDE.md

 ## 🧱 Best Practices

 - Follow the branch naming convention strictly.
-- Commit frequently with clear messages.
+- Commit frequently with clear messages (e.g., “FEAT: Added scraper for PropertyPro.ng listings”).
 - Always pull the latest changes before starting new work.
 - Store large datasets in .gitignore if necessary.
 - Document your code clearly with comments and docstrings.